manforowicz/manforowicz.github.io/src/posts/stock_price_mechanism/stock_price_mechanism.md

 date: 2025-12-31
 ---

-As someone with no education in finance, I've been trying to find an answer to this question: why does a company's stock price rise when the company makes profits?
+As someone with no education in finance, I've been trying to find an answer to this question: why does a company's stock price rise when its profits rise?

 I think I finally acquired a good understanding.
 But first, let's look at some answers I've found unsatisfying.